For a history of Sherline products, CLICK HERE.

 Karl started with Sherline in 1979 as a machine operator.
 Joe Martin soon recognized his ability and work ethic, and he eventually rose to the position of shop foreman.

 Every part of every machine that leaves Sherline is his responsibility, and sometimes it seems like there must be more than one of him.
 Whenever you go out on the plant floor, you will see him.
 He’s at work scheduling on the computer, and then he’s setting up a machine.
 Walk to another part of the shop, and he’s there ahead of you.
-He has become quite accomplished not only at programming the complicated new machines now used in production but also in seeing that they continue to operate efficiently.
+He has become quite accomplished at programming the complicated new machines now used in production and seeing that they continue to operate efficiently.
 The smooth operation of the entire production side of the plant flows through his office.
-That means he must deal with not only the machines, but also the men who operate them, and he is equally expert adept at both.
+That means he must deal with the machines and the men who operate them, and he is equally expert and adept at both.
 A man of rare talents and quiet confidence, he is a key figure in the continued success of Sherline Products.
 With all that goes on in the shop, a juggler trying to keep seven balls in the air simultaneously has it easy compared to Karl.

 Karl’s jobs now also include product design.
-His extensive knowledge of AutoCad® and his familiarity with every machine tool on the factory floor assures that a steady flow of tool upgrades and new products are added to the Sherline tool and accessory line.
+His extensive knowledge of AutoCad® and familiarity with every factory floor machine tool ensures that a steady flow of tool upgrades and new products are added to the Sherline tool and accessory line.

 Charla Papp: VP of Production and Finance/General Manager